arsen1c/LearnNodejsLogin/README.md

-### This branch has all the boilerplate code which will get you started.
+### Registration
+Registering a user and storing the data in the Mongo database.